 Cruciferous vegetables help prevent cancer in various ways.
 First is by reducing oxidative stress.

 We asked ourselves, why do we need antioxidants?
 Today, pollution is a prevalent problem.
-A lot of today’s pollutants are free radicals that may harm us by causing oxidative stress or an overload of these harmful substances.
-The main role of antioxidants is to neutralize these harmful compounds before they cause havoc inside your body.
-Fortunately for us, there are natural sources of antioxidants.
-Cruciferous vegetables are among the best sources of antioxidants.
-This is due to its vitamin C and beta-carotene.
+A lot of today’s pollutants are free radicals that may harm us by causing oxidative stress.
+Fortunately, antioxidants can neutralize these harmful compounds before they cause havoc inside your body.
+Cruciferous vegetables are among the best sources of antioxidants, like vitamin C and various carotenoids.

 C. Cruciferous Vegetables Help Eliminate Toxic Compounds

 Today, we’ve heard a lot about smoothies and juices for detox.
-The most common ingredients used in these veggie juices or smoothies are members of the cruciferous vegetables like kale and cabbage.
+The most common ingredients used in these green juices or smoothies are members of the cruciferous vegetables like kale and cabbage.
 Why?

 One remarkable health benefit of consuming cruciferous vegetables is that these crops help our liver in eliminating toxins inside our body.

 To explain further, there are two phases of detoxification process namely phase 1 (oxidation) and phase 2 (conjugation).
 In some cases, phase 1 may convert a toxic chemical into a more harmful substance.
 Thus, phase 2 is necessary to complete the process.
-The good news about cruciferous vegetables is it has compounds that can positively affect the two phases of detoxification.
+The good news is that cruciferous vegetables have compounds that can positively affect the two phases of detoxification.
 Studies have shown that compounds like indole-3-carbinol and sulforaphane can stimulate both phases of the detoxification process.

 This mechanism of action of indole-3-carbinol and sulforaphane is also linked to cancer prevention.